MCPI-Revival/mcpi-repo/README.md

 # MCPI-Repo
 A repo for worlds and servers in [MCPI-Central/MCPIL](https://github.com/MCPI-Revival/mcpi-repo).
 MCPI-Repo is designed to serve as a "Minecraft Marketplace" of sorts for maps and worlds in MCPIL.

+## Submiting a new file
+Create a pull request and we will review and accept it as soon as possible.

 ## [Worlds](worlds/)

 ### Importing Worlds